-The average rental price in Dinner Station is currently $2,490, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.3% of the neighborhoods in Nevada.
+The average rental price in Dinner Station is currently $2,350, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 53.9% of Nevada neighborhoods.

 Dinner Station is a remote neighborhood (based on population density) located in Elko, Nevada.

-Dinner Station real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
+Dinner Station real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Dinner Station neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Unpopulated, and rural, the Dinner Station neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.3% of the neighborhoods in America.

-Did you know that the Dinner Station neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Dinner Station neighborhood has more Native American and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 13.4% of this neighborhood's residents have Native American ancestry.
+In fact, 12.5% of this neighborhood's residents have Native American ancestry and 1.2% have Finnish ancestry.

 Dinner Station is also pretty special linguistically.
 Significantly, 2.1% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.1% of the neighborhoods in America.

-The neighbors in the Dinner Station neighborhood in Elko are wealthy, making it among the 15% highest income neighborhoods in America.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 85.2% of the neighborhoods in America.
-In addition, 8.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 54.1% of America's neighborhoods.
+The neighbors in the Dinner Station neighborhood in Elko are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 83.9% of the neighborhoods in America.
+With 10.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 51.3% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-Here most residents (70.0%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (14.7%) and 11.8% of residents also ride the bus for their daily commute.
+Here most residents (75.0%) drive alone in a private automobile to get to work.
+In addition, quite a number also ride the bus to get to work (11.4%) and 10.7% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.